The Exchangeability Assumption for Permutation Tests of Multiple Regression Models: Implications for Statistics and Data Science Educators: When exchangeability affects performance

 \subsection{Cluster simulations}

+Recall that in the independent MLR setting, even permutation methods that violate exchangeability did not show substantial performance declines (Anderson and Legendre 1999; Winkler et al. 2014).
+With the clustered family structure, we have constructed a completely different type of exchangeability violation due to the independence (or lack thereof) of observations.
+The independence exchangeability violation does matter (in terms of performance) as seen in what follows.

-We undertook a limited series of simulation studies to explore the behavior of permutation tests when the design structure determined a violation of the independence condition.
-These simulations exploited the fact that ignoring clustering for the homogeneous clusters yields standard errors that are too small and that doing so for the heterogeneous cluster design, where family members serve as their own control, yields standard errors that are too large (Cannon et al. 2001).
+We undertook a limited series of simulation studies to explore the behavior of permutation tests when the design structure was intentionally specified to violate the independence condition.
+The simulations exploited the fact that ignoring clustering for the homogeneous clusters yields standard errors that are too small and that doing so for the heterogeneous cluster design, where family members serve as their own control, yields standard errors that are too large (Cannon et al. 2001).

-The heart of our simulations is well described by Winkler et al. (2015) who focuses on
+The heart of our simulations is well described by Winkler et al. (2015), who focus on

 \begin{quote} any dataset with known dependence among observations.
 In such cases, some permutations, if performed, would create data that would not possess the original dependence structure, and thus, should not be used to construct the reference (null) distribution.
 To allow permutation inference in such cases, we test the null hypothesis using only a subset of all otherwise possible permutations, i.e., using only the rearrangements of the data that respect exchangeability, thus retaining the original joint distribution unaltered. \end{quote}